[functional][y][yast][sporadic][medium] yast2_control_center: possible conflict with PackageKit doing background refresh

 I see, in cases like these feel free to add the subject keyword "[sporadic]" so that no one states: "One job did not fail, is it solved?" ;)

-#9 Updated by cwh about 2 years ago
+#9 Updated by cwh over 4 years ago

 My first try to solve this by a simple "pkcon quit" was not successful: